 Application : Applied

 Explanation on : application of the practice In order to assist the shareholders in making decisions on the appointment and re-appointment of a director, the Board discloses the individual profile, roles in the Board Committees, record of meeting attendance and shareholdings in the Annual Report 2023 of the Company.
-The performance of retiring Directors who are recommended for re-election at the forthcoming AGM has been assessed by the Board through the NC.
-The evaluations also include the independence of the
+The performance of retiring Directors who are recommended for reelection at the forthcoming AGM has been assessed by the Board through the NC.
+The evaluations also include the independence of the INEDs.

-INEDs.

 Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are requi to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

 Measure :

 Timeframe :